Need a Civil Law lawyer in TAS?

 Neighbourhood disputes relating to fences in Tasmania are governed by the Boundary Fences Act 1908.
 That act sets out the procedures to be followed when a boundary fence needs to be put up, repaired or upgraded.

-Owners of adjoining land that is not separated by a fence are liable to share the cost of putting up an adequate fence.
-If a boundary fence is inadequate or needs repairing, the owners of the adjoining properties are equally liable for the cost of repairing it.
+Owners of adjoining land that is not separated by a fence must generally share the cost of putting up an adequate fence.
+If a boundary fence is inadequate or needs repairing, the owners of the adjoining properties are usually equally liable for the cost of repairing it.

 If a person wants to compel their neighbour to contribute to the cost of a fence, they need to serve the neighbour with a Notice to Fence or a Notice to Assist in Repairing a Fence.
 If a fence is erected without service of either of these documents, the adjoining landowner cannot be required to contribute to the cost of the fence.